IBM-Design/design-website/src/content/impact/impact.md

 <grid background="gray-10">
 <column lg="8" md="5">

 <p size="xl">In a world where every challenge is complex and unique, good design values unity over uniformity.
-Explore some of the different outcomes we’ve delivered for our clients and users below.</p>
+Explore some of the different outcomes we’ve delivered for our clients and users.</p>

 <icon name="PlexArrowDown"></icon>